wardriving brain dump.

 When there is no lock, the GPS will flash its fix LED every second.
 When the GPS has a fix, it will flash every 15 seconds.

-There is no ‘safely remove’ the SD card requirement, the code writes each new SSID to the CSV log file and closes the file, so the card can be ejected at any time that its activity LED is not on.
+There is no ‘safely remove’ the SD card requirement, the code writes each new SSID to the CSV log file as it comes in and then closes the file, so the card can be ejected at any time that its activity LED is not on.

 Log into wigle and upload all the CSV files created during the run.
 Best to wipe them out of the SD card once uploaded so you can keep track of what you have sent after each wardrive.